Question:

 {

-// For each event, process the telemetry data
+// Process the data

-// Write the processed data to storage
+// Write the processed data to output

 }